capdevon/Archer-Game-Template2/README.md

 # Archer-Game-Template 2
-A Third Person Shooter demo made with jMonkeyEngine v3.3.2-stable.
+A Third Person Shooter demo made with jMonkeyEngine.

 The demo contains: